Transfer Admissions FAQs

 Learn about other transfer student scholarship opportunities at Fisher.

-An official evaluation of transfer credits is provided upon acceptance to the College.
+An official evaluation of transfer credits is provided upon acceptance, or shortly after acceptance, to the College.
 An informational interview prior to application may provide you with an unofficial transfer credit evaluation.

 If you would like to verify transferability of coursework, please call the Office of Transfer Admissions at (585) 385-8064 to have your individual situation reviewed.